marcelohdez/bedroom/README.md

 * _Up Arrow_ increases current orders by 1.
 * _0_ Clocks in/out.

-_These shortcuts are meant to be non intrusive to work applications, hence their seemingly random keyboard placements._
+_These shortcuts are meant to be unintrusive to work applications, hence their seemingly random keyboard placements._